 If you have teens or you’re a teen driver, you know it’s expensive.
 In many cases, adding a teen to your policy will nearly double your premium.
 Comparing the top car insurance companies across the US, State Farm, Nationwide, and USAA, are the cheapest companies for a teen driver.

-If you’re looking for more information on car insurance coverage for teens, see additional articles:
+If you want more info to compare car insurance for teens, see additional articles:

 The age of 25 is a big turning point for car insurance savings.
 But no matter how much you save, you’re probably still paying more than you’d like.
-In order to find the cheapest car insurance for 25-year-olds, we created a user profile and generated rates from five popular auto insurance companies.
+In order to find the cheapest car insurance for 25-year-olds, we created a user profile and generated rates from eight popular auto insurance companies.

 If you’re looking for more information on how to get car insurance as a young driver, see our additional articles:

 Between the ages of 30 and 60, car insurance rates don’t fluctuate much based only on age.
 As you get into your late 50s and 60s, your age becomes a more important determinant of your rate.
 For a profile of a married couple without children drivers, Geico and Progressive offer the cheapest rates, all other metrics constant.